learn-co-curriculum/python-p3-intro-to-python/README.md

 ## What is Python and Where Did it Come From?

-Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
-Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
-Python supports modules and packages, which encourages program modularity and code reuse.
-The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.
+Python is an interpreted, object-oriented programming language.
+Its high-level built-in data structures and dynamic typing make it very useful for fast development of new applications, as well as scripting or "glue" code to combine existing components written in different languages.
+Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost and complication of long-term program maintenance.
+Python supports modules and packages for containing code, which encourages program modularity and code reuse.
+The Python interpreter and the extensive standard library are available in source or binary form without charge on all major platforms and may be freely distributed.

-Ruby is a dynamic object-oriented, general-purpose programming language.
-It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
-Matsumoto, often referred to as "Matz", first developed the idea for Ruby in the early 1990s.
-From Matz's post to the _ruby-talk_ mailing list in 1999:

-> I was talking with my colleague about the possibility of an object-oriented
-> scripting language.
-I knew Perl (Perl4, not Perl5), but I didn't like it
-> really, because it had the smell of a toy language (it still has).
-The
-> object-oriented language seemed very promising.
-I knew Python then.
-But I
-> didn't like it, because I didn't think it was a true object-oriented language
-> — OO features appeared to be add-on to the language.
-As a language maniac and
-> OO fan for 15 years, I really wanted a genuine object-oriented, easy-to-use
-> scripting language.
-I looked for but couldn't find one.
-So I decided to make
-> it.
+Guido van Rossum began development of Python in 1989 as a side project while working at Centrum Wiskunde & Informatica (CWI) in the Netherlands.
+Van Rossum thought of Python as a successor to the ABC programming language, one he had helped create earlier in his career.
+He liked many of the features in ABC, but took issue with many others.
+Now that he had the skill and opportunity to create his own language, he took his favorite pieces from ABC and added or changed functionality where he saw fit.
+He gave the new language the name "Python" (after Monty Python's Flying Circus) and named himself "Benevolent Dictator for Life."
+Despite the authoritarian title, van Rossum has always been a champion of workplace inclusivity, especially with respect to gender equality.

+The interpreter and standard library were made available to the public in 1991.

 ## Why Do Developers Love It?